IBM-Cloud/docs/develop/deploy_button.md

  </ul>
 </ul>

-For troubleshooting help, see [Deploy to Bluemix button doesn't deploy an app](../troubleshoot/managingapps.html#deploytobluemixbuttondoesntdeployanapp){: new_window}.
+For troubleshooting help, see [Deploy to Bluemix button doesn't deploy an app](../troubleshoot/managingapps.html#deploytobluemixbuttondoesntdeployanapp).